Technical Cooperation

 Assessing project relevance, effectiveness, efficiency and sustainability

 To ensure aid effectiveness, all of our technical cooperation projects must conform to partner countries’ development strategies, with anticipated project impacts undergoing strict assessment in terms of project relevance, effectiveness, efficiency and sustainability.
-By implementing projects jointly and taking mutual responsibility, partner countries’ capacity building can also be gradually improved.
+By implementing projects jointly and taking mutual responsibility, partner countries’ capacity building can be gradually improved.

 Project Relevance